drkthng/blog-v3/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 <div class="tips clear">
 <h3>Update</h3>
 <p> Now you can use any branch to host as a website.
-Just use the option **Source** in GitHub Pages section and select the branch you want to host as a website! </p>
+Just use the option <strong>Source</strong> in GitHub Pages section and select the branch you want to host as a website! </p>
 </div>